Nisus-Liu/intellij-theme-my-classic-eclipse-light/README.md

-# My Classic Eclipse
+# My Classic Eclipse Light

-My Classic Eclipse theme and color scheme for IntelliJ®, Webstorm® and other Jetbrains® IDEs.
+My Classic Eclipse Light theme and color scheme for IntelliJ®, Webstorm® and other Jetbrains® IDEs.